 To give the containerboard a smooth and glossy surface to optimise it for printing, the paper passes through a set of smooth rollers, which can be hard or soft, that press the paper, embossing a smooth face on the paper surface.

 Real-time quality control

 Producing high-quality paper depends on maintaining extremely fine control over the variables in the manufacturing process.
 The sheet of paper is now inspected by an automated measuring device that detects imperfections.

 After completing its 500-metre journey, the paper exits from the paper machine and is automatically wound onto a jumbo reel, which can weigh 50 tonnes and be up to eleven metres wide.
-The jumbo reel is lifted by crane to a nearby winder, where the paper is unwound and cut into smaller rolls as ordered by the customer, then labelled for shipment.
+The jumbo reel is lifted by crane to a nearby winder, where the paper is unwound and cut into smaller rolls as required by the customer.

 Paper Quality testing